 1: Get There Early

-Two main reasons for getting to an Open Day early are that firstly there will be a lot of things to cover and secondly a lot of future students will be wanting to cover them so things could get busy.
+Two main reasons for getting to an Open Day early are that firstly there will be a lot of things to cover and secondly a lot of future students will be there wanting to cover them so things could get busy.
 Get there early, get things done, and then enjoy yourself.

 2: Wear Comfortable Walking Shoes